Suzume: Plot

-Suzume runs into Souta's friend Tomoya Serizawa, who is looking for him, and Tamaki, who wants to take her back home to Kyushu.
-She instead convinces Tomoya to drive her and Tamaki to her childhood hometown in Tōhoku, which was destroyed in the 2011 earthquake and tsunami that also killed her mother.
-Suzume believes she will find her door there.
-At a rest stop along the way, Suzume and Tamaki get into an argument, and she discovers that her aunt is possessed by Sadaijin, the eastern keystone, who now accompanies them.
-They reach the ruins of Suzume's old house, where Suzume finds the door and enters it with Daijin and Sadaijin.
+Suzume runs into Souta's friend Tomoya Serizawa, and Tamaki, who wants to take her back home to Kyushu.
+She instead convinces Tomoya to drive her and Tamaki to her childhood hometown in Tōhoku, destroyed by the 2011 earthquake and tsunami that killed her mother, to find the door she first visited.
+At a rest stop along the way, Suzume discovers that her aunt is possessed by Sadaijin, the eastern keystone.
+They reach the ruins of Suzume's old house and town, after looking at her old journal from when she was a kid.
+Suzume finds the door and enters it with Daijin and Sadaijin.

 Inside the Ever-After, Sadaijin distracts the worm, while Suzume awakens Souta, who regains his human form.
 Realizing the consequences of his freedom, Daijin reverts himself to being the western keystone.
 Suzume and Souta use him and Sadaijin to imprison the worm again in the Ever-After.
 Afterwards, Suzume sees a young girl in the Ever-After with them.
-She realizes the young girl is herself, from 12 years ago, and that the younger girl mistook her older self to be her mother.
-Suzume gives her young self the chair that had been Souta's body, built by her mother as a childhood birthday present.
-The young Suzume leaves the Ever-After 12 years in the past, to be taken in by Tamaki.
-Souta and Suzume also leave the Ever-After in the present.
-Souta returns to Tokyo and Suzume and Tamaki return to Kyushu.

-The next year, while on her way to school, Suzume unexpectedly encounters Souta again, at the same location where they first met.
+She realizes the young girl is herself, from 12 years ago, and that the younger Suzume mistook her older self as her mother.
+Suzume gives her the chair that had been Souta's body, built by her mother as a childhood birthday present, allowing younger Suzume to leave the Ever-After, to be taken in by Tamaki.
+Souta returns to Tokyo while Suzume and Tamaki return to Kyushu.
+A year later, Suzume unexpectedly encounters Souta again on the road where they first met.